-This is the 21 Day Kettlebell Snatch Challenge with a twist!
-OK, hold your horses, you’re about to commit to something awesome, take the time to read everything and ask questions if you don’t understand it, there are no stupid questions but only those not asked.
+This is the 21-Day Kettlebell Snatch Challenge with a twist!
+OK, hold your horses, you’re about to commit to something awesome, take the time to read everything and ask questions if you don’t understand parts of the challenge.
+Remember, there are no stupid questions.

 Why join the challenge?